sndrsmnk/hid-philips-asus/README.md

 hid-philips-asus
 ================

-Import of a source tree for a 'hid-philips-asus.ko'-driver that enables the use of the "PHILIPS MCE USB IR Receiver- Spinel plusf0r ASUS" remote device with id 0471:206C in XBMC, for example.
+Import of a source tree for a 'hid-philips-asus.ko' kernel module that enables the use of the "PHILIPS MCE USB IR Receiver- Spinel plusf0r ASUS" infra red remote device with id 0471:206C in XBMC through the USB HID layer.

-This source tree was shipped with the hardware on a CD, if i recall correctly.
 It was imported as-is.
 There have been small tweaks to the Makefile so this code compiles with kernels >=3.8.

-Confirmed to work on 3.12.0-7-generic (Ubuntu Saucy) w.
-XBMC and lirc.
+It was confirmed to work with kernels 3.12.0-7-generic (Ubuntu Saucy) and 3.11.0-14-generic (Ubuntu Raring).
-Documentation on this will be added to this repository.

 Quick install guide: